At KFC's UK restaurants, it's not all gravy

 It has invited Twitter users in the UK and Ireland to click on #WheresMyChicken to find their nearest open KFC.

-A Twitter post for the police in Whitefield, Manchester, read: "For those who contacted the Police about KFC being out of chicken ... please STOP.
+The police in Whitefield, Manchester, tweeted: "For those who contacted the Police about KFC being out of chicken ... please STOP.
 Their website says the Prestwich store is now open if you want to follow the four police cars through the drive thru."

 Reuters was not immediately able to confirm whether customers were indeed contacting local police.

-Elsewhere, one Twitter user posted a video of two men in full KFC uniforms buying chicken at an Asda [WMTAS.UL] supermarket.
-In the video, when a man off-camera questions the workers about the purchases, one responded: "Chicken is chicken, you know ...
+Elsewhere, thousands of Twitter users shared a fake video of two men in full KFC uniforms buying chicken at an Asda supermarket.
+In the video, when a man off-camera questions the pretend workers about the purchases, one responded: "Chicken is chicken, you know ...
 You're still getting KFC chicken at the end of the day."

+DHL [DHL.UL] and the GMB union, which publicly said it had warned KFC that a similar switch to DHL disrupted business at the Burger King [BKCBK.UL] hamburger chain, did not immediately respond to requests for comment.

-Shares in Yum, whose brands are know for creatively engaging social media-savvy customers, were up 2.7 percent at $82.32 in midday trading.
+Shares in Yum were up 3 percent at $82.52 in midday trading.

 (Reporting by Lisa Baertlein in Los Angeles; Editing by Jeffrey Benkoe)